 Why should you speed up WordPress?

 - Search engines (like Google) rank websites with fast-loading times higher than the slow-loading ones.
-So, if you want to improve your position in the SERPs, improving speed should be one of your priorities.
+So, if you want to improve your position in the SERPs, improving the performance of your WordPress site should be one of your priorities.

 - Studies have shown that site-loading speed of more than 2 seconds usually results in about 47 percent of visitors bouncing off the website.
 So, to keep about half of your visitors interested, you should speed up your WordPress.

-- Online buyers are the most impatient lot; they expect the page to load within a second.
-So, if you are running an e-commerce store on WordPress then you better get ready to make major improvements so your business can be more profitable.
+- Online buyers are the most impatient lot – they expect the page to load within a second.
+So, if you are running an e-commerce store on WordPress, then the saying “time is money” couldn’t be more applicable.
+Keep reading to learn how you can make your website load faster and flip those potential buyers into paying customers as a result.

 How to test the loading time of your website?